 Additional meanings of Voluntary Resignation are provided below;

-3. Voluntary Resignation occurs when the Executive leaves Invacare freely and without being asked to do so by Invacare, except that any departure by the Executive will not be deemed to be Voluntary Resignation if the Executive had Good Reason to resign at the time of the resignation.
+3. Voluntary Resignation occurs when the Executive leaves Invacare freely and without being asked to do so by Invacare, except that any departure by the Executive will not be deemed Voluntary Resignation if the Executive had Good Reason to resign at the time of the resignation.

 4. Voluntary Resignation refers to the Executive’s employment being terminated because of his voluntary resignation, which includes retirement, as defined in Section 3.
 APPENDIX I AUTHORIZED RELEASE This Legal Release (“Release”) is made between Advanced Energy Industries, Inc. (the “Company”) and (“Executive”) (individually and together, the “Parties”).